emberjs/guides/source/understanding-ember/managing-asynchrony.md

 });
 ```

-In a raw jQuery application, you would use this callback to make
+In a selector-based jQuery application, you would use this callback to make
 whatever changes you needed to make to the DOM.

 When using an event-based MVC framework, you move the logic out of the